 Half of the participants started with entomology and half with surface recovery, then switched at the halfway point.

-1 hour: located clandestine grave, searched for and flagging evidence, compass work
+1 hour: Located clandestine grave, searched for and flagged evidence, and compass work

-2 hours: Triangulation, mapping, and evidence collection, excavation technique
+2 hours: Triangulation, mapping, evidence collection, and excavation techniques

 4 PM-5 PM: Group reconvened for review, open discussion, and questions